jc141x/jc141-bash/setup/launchers.md

-#### optional user inteface launchers which can be used with our releases easily
+#### Optional user inteface launchers which can be used with our releases easily

 - Running our releases without the use of the provided start scripts falls out of our support.